 Confirmed LC means the supplier needs confirmation from another bank, once the issuer has a low rating.
 Further, this acts as an additional assurance to honor the compliance of the payment.

 Typically, this type of Letters of Credit does not need other bank’s confirmation.

 LC at Sight

-It is a payment term of LC which covers the payment instantly by the issuing bank against the Bill of Exchange enclosed with the claimed credit documents presented by the supplier’s bank in compliance with the LC terms.
+It is a payment term that covers the payment instantly by the issuer, against the Bill of Exchange.
+Certainly, they review all the documents and pays the supplier once all the terms have complied.

-In the usance LC payment term, the buyer is allowed to pay the proceeds of the supplied goods after an agreed time period subject that all the documents comply with the terms of LC.
-For which the buyer’s bank will issue a maturity date confirmation of the payment against Bill of Exchange to the supplier’s bank to effect the payment to the supplier accordingly.
+In the Usance LC payment, the buyer is allowed to pay the proceeds of the supplied goods at the agreed time.
+Further, all the documents should comply with the LC Payment Terms.
+And then, the buyer’s bank will issue a maturity date confirmation to the supplier’s bank to effect the payment.

-Back-to-back Letters of Credit are issued for intermediary trade transactions.
-Middle companies are receiving Letters of Credit from their buyers and need to open a new LCs towards their suppliers to arrange the merchandise to conclude their trade deal.
-The middle traders’ bank establishes the required LC in favor of their supplier, against the master credit received at their bank account from their Ex-buyer.
+Furthermore, middle companies are receiving Letters of Credit from their buyers and need to open a new LC towards their suppliers.
+Further, this is to arrange for the supply of products to their clients.
+Further, for this, the bank opens the Letters of Credit in favor of the principal supplier, against the MT700 received at their bank from their Ex buyer.

-All the charges applicable for issuance of Letters of Credit, including negotiation, reimbursements and other charges like courier etc. are borne by the buyer/applicant or as per the agreed terms and conditions between buyer & supplier and has to be specified in the issued Letter of Credit.
+Letters of Credit cost mainly includes issuance fees, negotiation fees, and swift charges.
+Also, these fees are borne by the buyer; or as per the agreed terms between buyer & supplier.
+Further, this has to be stated in the issued MT700.

-We are direct provider of Letter of Credit from Top European Banks on behalf of buyers/importers who don’t have any bank facilities or sufficient funds to import their required goods.
+We are a Letter of Credit Provider from Rated European Banks.
+Moreover, we act on behalf of buyers who don’t have enough funds to open the LC, to import their required goods.